hackclub/hackclub/workshops/colorful_grammar/README.md

 ## Converting text to a color
 The beauty of this workshop is that there are endless ways you can go about creating a color from all of this data, and each will produce a different result.
 I’m going to show what I personally came up with, but as you read the next steps, be actively thinking of ways you can change it to do something different.

 We’re going to be creating our color with the [HSL (Hue, Saturation, Luminosity) color system](http://thenewcode.com/61/An-Easy-Guide-To-HSL-Color).
-If you don’t know what that is, all you need to understand for this demo is that the HSL system uses a color wheel, and you identify a color according to its position on the color wheel in degrees.
+If you’re not familiar with it, all you need to understand for this demo is that the HSL system uses a color wheel, and you identify a color according to its position on the color wheel in degrees.
 Also important to note is that colors start a new cycle once you pass 360°.
 Just like a 60° angle looks the same as a 420 (360 + 60)° angle, 60° on the HSL color system is the same color as 420°: yellow.

 ![](https://raw.githubusercontent.com/hackclub/hackclub/colorful-grammar/workshops/colorful_grammar/img/hsl-color-wheel.PNG)